 CATA, the Greater Lansing Area bus service, serves MSU, East Lansing, Lansing, DeWitt, Haslett, Okemos, and Holt including the Lansing Mall, Meridian Mall and Frandor.
 Express routes serve Holt, Mason, Webberville, Williamston, downtown Lansing and the Meridian Mall on weekdays.
-Hours are: 6 a.m. to 11 p.m.
-Monday through Friday.
-Weekend hours on selected routes are: 8 a.m. to 11 p.m. on Saturday; and 9 a.m. to 7 p.m. on Sunday.
+Service is seven days a week.
+Hours vary.

 Accessibility: All buses are equipped with wheelchair lifts.
-CATA also has a service called "Spec-Tran" which provides curb-to-curb service for people with special needs.
+CATA's "Spec-Tran" provides curb-to-curb service for people with special needs, both on and off campus.
 Spec-Tran runs on a reserved-ride schedule and uses lift-equipped buses.
 For more information, call 394-6230.

-Bike racks are provided on buses so you can take your bike with you.
+Bike racks are provided on buses so you can take your bike with you at no charge.
+Each rack accommodates two bikes.

-Schedule maps are available at: MSU Library, 101 Student Services, MSU Union, the International Center, Kellogg Center, the Amtrak station, Student Book Store, Meridian Mall and on all CATA buses.

-Fares: \$1 for adults, 25¢ for students with school ID.
+Schedules are available at: MSU Library, 101 Student Services, MSU Union, the International Center, Kellogg Center, the Amtrak station, Student Book Store, Meridian Mall and on all CATA buses.
+Fares: \$1 for adults, 25φ for students with school ID.
 Monthly passes are also available at special student rates.